nevakee716/Timeline/help/Help_layout.md

 ## Patch Notes

+* 1.4 : You can choose if you want to stack or not.
+You can have point date
 * 1.3 : Allow you to group children objects by step
 * 1.1 : Work on tab, objectPage
 * 1.0 : 1st version working